Differentiability of Distance Function and The Proximinal Condition implying Convexity: Almost Sun and a Proximinality

+It is worth mentioning here that the Chebyshev set $K$ is locally compact.
+Also, we show that every negative function is a solar point of $K$ .
+Let $y(t) < 0$ for all $t \in [0,1]$.

-We observe that the notion of almost sun is not merely a tidier form for Giles \cite{Giles1} page 462, but it also provides a non-trivial illustration for the proximinal condition.
-Moreover, the Lemma \ref{lem03} motivates to improve the results of Giles \cite{Giles1} page 462. \begin{Theorem} Let $X$ be a normed linear space with uniformly smooth \rm~{(uniformly Fr\'echet smooth)} norm, and $K$ be a nonempty closed subset of $X$, which is almost sun.
-Then $d_K$ is smooth (Fr\'echet smooth) on $X \diagdown K.$ \end{Theorem} \begin{proof} In the Giles proof, it requires only the denseness of $ E_r (K)$ in $X \diagdown K $ for some $r>0$, which follows from Lemma \ref{lem03} for almost sun $K.$ \end{proof} The above Theorem enables us to give a better characterizations for the convexity of a set.
-Which follows directly from Proposition \ref{prop_open} and Corollary \ref{core-LUR}. \begin{Corollary} Let $X$ be a Banach space, and $K$ be a nonempty closed subset of $X$, which is almost sun.
-If\\\\ $~~~~~~~(i)$ $X$ has uniformly smooth norm and the distance function $d_K$ satisfies $\left\| d'_K(x) \right\|=1$ for all $x \in X \diagdown K.$\\\\ or~~ $(ii)$ $X$ has LUR and smooth norm and the distance function $d_K$ is uniformly smooth on the set $E_r(K)$ for some $r > 0$ which satisfies $\left\| d'_K(x) \right\|=1$ for all $x \in X \diagdown K.$\\\\ or ~~$(iii)$ $X$ has uniformly Fr\'echet smooth norm,\\\\ or~~ $(iv)$ $X$ has LUR and Fr\'echet smooth norm and the distance function $d_K$ is uniformly Fr\'echet smooth on the set $E_r(K)$ for some $r > 0.$\\
+This shows that $ y_{\lambda}$ has the same nearest point $p(y) = 0$ in $K$ for every $\lambda>0.$ Hence, every negative function is a solar point.\\ On the other hand, any function in $X \diagdown K$ which is positive somewhere can not be a solar point.
+For illustration, suppose that $x \in X \diagdown K$ is such that $\min x(t) > 1$, then $x$ has a unique nearest point $p(x)= v(\alpha, t), \alpha > 0$.
+It is easy to see that $x+ \lambda (x - p(x) )$ can not have the $p(x)$ as a nearest point for all $\lambda > 0$.\\ Note that the set of negative functions $G_{\rm neg}$ is open in $X$.
+Of course, $G_{\rm neg}$ is not dense in $X\diagdown K$.
+Nevertheless, we have an exact larger set $G_{\rm neg}$ as the set of solar points of $K$.
+Thus, the Chebyshev set of Dunham \cite{Dnhm} encourages the search for almost sun which is not a sun.
+Unfortunately, we have been unable to construct an example of an almost sun which is not a sun.
+Such a search must be in non-Hilbert spaces.\\\\ We observe that the notion of almost sun is not merely a tidier form for Giles \cite[page 462]{Giles1}, but it also provides a non-trivial illustration of the proximinal condition.
+Moreover, Lemma \ref{lem03} motivates to improve the results of Giles \cite[page 462]{Giles1}. \begin{Theorem} Let $X$ be a normed linear space with uniformly smooth (uniformly Fr\'echet smooth) norm, and $K$ be a closed almost sun in $X$.
+Then $d_K$ is smooth (Fr\'echet smooth) on $X \diagdown K.$ \end{Theorem} \begin{proof} In the Giles proof, it requires only the denseness of $ E_r (K)$ in $X \diagdown K $ for some $r>0$, which follows from Lemma \ref{lem03} for the almost sun $K.$ \end{proof} The above Theorem \ref{thm1_open} enables us to give a better characterization for the convexity of a set.
+Which follows directly from Corollary \ref{cor01} and Proposition \ref{prop_open}.
+Before that, we need the following notion of $\delta$-sun introduced by Vlasov\cite{Vlas3}.\\\\ A nonempty closed set $K$ is called a $\delta$-sun if for every point $x \in X \diagdown K $ there exists a sequence $z_n \rightarrow x, z_n \neq x$ such that